 Canada's Quebec launches police blitz in bars as COVID-19 cases climb

-MONTREAL, Sept 18 (Reuters) - The Canadian province of Quebec on Friday announced a police operation targeting more than 1,000 bars and restaurants this weekend to enforce rules curbing the spread of coronavirus, as authorities raised the alarm over a possible second wave.
+MONTREAL/OTTAWA, Sept 18 (Reuters) - The Canadian province of Quebec on Friday said police would target more than 1,000 bars and restaurants to enforce rules curbing the spread of coronavirus, as authorities raised the alarm over a possible second wave.

-Canada's top medical officer warned this week that health officials could potentially lose the ability to manage the pandemic after the country reported an average of 779 new cases daily during the recent week, more than double the level in July.
-Like Quebec, the country's most populous province Ontario has blamed increases on social events, especially indoor gatherings.
+Quebec and Ontario, the two most populous of the 10 provinces, blame a recent spike in cases on people ignoring limits on parties and regulations on social distancing.

+Public health officials reiterated warnings that they might lose the ability to manage the pandemic.

+Canada reported an additional 1,120 coronavirus cases and seven deaths on Sept.
+17, the second time this week that positive diagnoses have risen by more than 1,000 in 24 hours.

-"We have to use every tool and every gesture at our disposal to avoid a second wave in Quebec," Public Security Minister Genevieve Guilbault told reporters in Quebec City.
+"We have to use every tool and every gesture at our disposal to avoid a second wave in Quebec," Public Security Minister Genevieve Guilbault told reporters.

 Police would issue tickets to offenders and alert public health authorities if there are multiple infractions at an establishment, she said.

-Canada reported an additional 1,120 coronavirus cases and seven deaths on Sept.
-17. It's the second time this week that the country has reported more than 1,000 new cases in 24 hours.

-Quebec, Canada's hardest-hit province by coronavirus, requires masks to be worn inside public places, prohibits the sale of alcohol after midnight in bars and restaurants, and has banned dancing and karaoke in clubs to curb the virus's spread.
+Quebec requires masks to be worn inside public places, prohibits the sale of alcohol after midnight in bars and restaurants, and has banned dancing and karaoke in clubs.

-Guilbault said Quebec is tackling the problem of private gatherings that exceed 10 people, which are more complicated for police since they need a warrant to enter homes.

-She said the province is looking at ways to issue fines more quickly to people who organize the parties.

-"Our police officers will be able to give out real tickets when there are gatherings in private homes."
+The federal government has already announced more than C$200 billion ($151.5 billion) in spending to help tackle the pandemic.
+But the provinces and three northern territories on Friday demanded more money for healthcare spending, citing the cost of fighting the virus and lower revenues.

+"We are in desperate need of your support," Ontario premier Doug Ford told a news conference, noting that overall spending on healthcare is C$188 billion a year.
+Ottawa's contribution is C$42 billion and this needs to rise to C$70 billion, he said.

-(Reporting By Allison Lampert in Montreal.
-Additional reporting by Steve Scherer in Ottawa; Editing by David Gregorio)
+(Additional reporting by Steve Scherer in Ottawa; Editing by David Gregorio, Kirsten Donovan)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))